Security

 I/O methods

 Input/output data passed to/from I/O methods is strictly transient by default.
-Under our default configuration, we never log or otherwise store this data.
+Under our default configuration, your Interval Server instance never logs or otherwise stores this data.

 Summary

-Interval's hybrid architecture allows us to develop robust and always up-to-date interfaces for your tools while keeping your most sensitive information like business logic and secrets within your infrastructure.
+Interval's hybrid architecture allows us to develop robust and always up-to-date interfaces for your tools while keeping your most sensitive information like business logic and secrets within your app's codebase.

 Below is a quick reference table you can refer to which sums up the boundaries of this architecture: